Pose Modulated Avatars from Video: Method

-Inspired by DANBO~\cite{su2022danbo}, we adopt a graph representation for the human skeleton, where each node corresponds to a joint that is linked to neighboring joints by bones.
-For a given pose with $N_B$ joints $\theta = [\omega_1, \omega_2, \ldots, \omega_{N_B}]$, where $\omega_i \in \mathbb{R}^6$~\cite{zhou2019continuity} is the rotation parameter of bone $i \in \{1, 2, \ldots, N_B\}$, we regress a feature vector for each bone part as:
+Inspired by DANBO~\citep{su2022danbo}, we adopt a graph representation for the human skeleton, where each node corresponds to a joint that is linked to neighboring joints by bones.
+For a given pose with $N_B$ joints $\theta = [\omega_1, \omega_2, \ldots, \omega_{N_B}]$, where $\omega_i \in \mathbb{R}^6$~\citep{zhou2019continuity} is the rotation parameter of bone $i \in \{1, 2, \ldots, N_B\}$, we regress a feature vector for each bone part as:

 where $\mathrm{GNN}$ represents a learnable graph neural network.
 To process the irregular human skeleton, we employ two graph convolutional layers, followed by per-node 2-layer Multi-Layer Perceptrons (MLPs).
-To account for the irregular nature of human skeleton nodes, we learn individual MLP weights for each node.
-Please refer to~\cite{su2022danbo} for more comprehensive details.
-Different to DANBO, we do not use these features directly but employ them to drive the frequency modulation adaptively.
+To account for the irregular nature of human skeleton nodes, we learn individual MLP weights for each node; see~\citep{su2022danbo} for more comprehensive details.